-The ADAU1361 is a low power, stereo audio codec supporting stereo 48 kHz record and playback at 10 mW from a 1.8 V analog supply.
-The stereo audio ADCs and DACs support sampling rates from 8 kHz to 96 kHz and a digital volume control.
-The ADAU1361 is ideal for battery-powered audio and telephony applications.
+The ADAU1761 is a low power, stereo audio codec with integrated digital audio processing that supports stereo 48 kHz record and playback at 10 mW from a 1.8 V analog supply.
+The stereo audio ADCs and DACs support sample rates from 8 kHz to 96 kHz as well as a digital volume control.